micha7a/micha7a.github.io/index.md

 ---

 ## February 2020
 I got a brush pen for birthday!
-And I don't know how to draw it now :D
+And I don't know how to draw with it now :D

 ## Inktober 2019
 I made only a few [drawings](inktober.html) from